 “Solar cells work by absorbing light energy, or photon molecules and creating electron-hole pairs,” said Subhabrata Das, who participated in the research while a doctoral student at Columbia University.
 “By sending the electrons and holes in opposite directions, solar cells generate an electrical current that’s turned into electricity.”

 However, a certain percent of electron-hole pairs recombine, reducing the amount of current produced.
 Mixing the bR protein into perovskite solar cells helped electron-hole pairs better move through the devices, reducing recombination losses and boosting efficiency, the scientists said.

 The findings could potentially have larger consequences, leading to the design of other hybrid devices in which artificial and biological materials work together, according to the researchers.

 Reference: “Bacteriorhodopsin Enhances Efficiency of Perovskite Solar Cells” by Subhabrata Das, Congcong Wu, Zhaoning Song, Yuchen Hou, Rainer Koch, Ponisseril Somasundaran, Shashank Priya, Bernardo Barbiellini and Renugopalakrishnan Venkatesan, 23 July 2019, ACS Applied Materials and Interfaces.

 Bernardo Barbiellini, professor at the University of Lappeenranta, Finland, also served as co-lead author of the study.

-Also contributing from Penn State were Congcong Wu, associate research professor, and Yuchen Hou, graduate student in material science and engineering.
+Also contributing from Penn State were Congcong Wu, an associate research professor, and Yuchen Hou, a graduate student in material science and engineering.
 Other researchers on the study were Zhaoning Song, University of Toledo; Rainer Koch, the University of Oldenburg, Germany; and Ponisseril Somasundaran, Columbia University.